Catalog: Dutchess BOCES (Web Registration)

 Audience: Special Education Administrators, Special Education Teachers, Psychologists, Social Workers, School Counselors

-This training is highly encouraged for special education administrators and staff preparing for their district's State Performance Plan Indicator 13 Review.
-During the training, administrators (and their team if available) will gain valuable information, strategies, and resources to assist with writing quality transition-focused IEPs.
-In addition, participants will have the opportunity to review their district's practices for writing the transition components in the IEP.
+During this training, participants will gain valuable information, strategies, and materials to assist with writing quality transition-focused IEPs.
+In addition, participants will receive helpful resources to prepare them for the State Performance Plan Indicator 13 review.
+Participants will have the opportunity to review their district's practices for writing the transition components in the IEP.
 These components include; transition assessments, present levels of performance, transition needs, course of study and coordinated set of activities.

 The goals of this training are to: